En777/file-reader-promise/README.md

 FileReaderPromise.readAsDataURL()
 FileReaderPromise.readAsText()

-// you can got a simple value(event.target.result) at Promsie chain in default config.
+// you can get a simple value(event.target.result) at Promsie chain in default config.
+FileReaderPromise.readAsText(file).then(textValue)
 // but, if you want a original value, you can set a new config for FileReaderPromise: const config = { enableSimplify: false }
 FileReaderPromise.set(config)
-FileReaderPromise.readAsArrayBuffer()
+FileReaderPromise.readAsArrayBuffer(file)
 .then(function (event) {
   // event is original event of instanceOfFileReader.onload = function (event) {}
   console.log(event.target.result)